jgnewman/strux/README.md

 the "container vs presentational" pattern.
 There is no need for classes such as React Redux's `Provider` because no state change data needs to be passed from parent to child.

+**As such, Construx is built on Redux proper and uses Redux as a dependency, NOT React Redux.**

 We'll also never need to awkwardly spread ajax calls all over the application either.
 Because Construx wants you to tie Redux actions to all ajax calls, it simply